zerotier/ZeroTierOne/doc/MANUAL.md

 ZeroTier is a smart Ethernet switch for planet Earth.

-We've re-thought networking from first principles to deliver the flat end-to-end simplicity of the original pre-NAT pre-mobility Internet in a way that meets the security and mobility requirements of the 21st century.
-ZeroTier transforms the world into a unified modern data center where VPN, SDN, SD-WAN, and application peer to peer networking converge and where the distinction between the cloud and the endpoint largely disappears.
-All the complexity of managing these networking aspects as disparate systems is replaced by the simplicity of a single virtual cloud.
+We've re-thought networking from first principles to deliver the flat end-to-end simplicity of the original pre-NAT pre-mobility Internet, yet in a way that meets the security and mobility needs of the 21st century.
+ZeroTier erases the distinction between cloud and endpoint, bringing modern data center SDN to every device regardless of its physical location.
+The objectives of VPN, SDN, SD-WAN, and application peer to peer networking can all be achieved together and with reduced complexity.

-At first some users struggle with this paradigm, finding it difficult to forget the fragmentation and complexity that has accreted around networking over the past decade or two.
-We urge skeptical users to just try it and see how many networking acronyms vanish before their eyes.

 Unlike most networking products it won't take you hours, days, or weeks to test or deploy ZeroTier.
 Most of the time everything just works with zero configuration, and most users with some level of TCP/IP knowledge can get up and running in minutes.
-More advanced features like rules, micro-segmentation, capability based security credentials, network monitoring, and clustering are available but you don't need to worry about them until they're needed.
+More advanced features like federation, rules, micro-segmentation, capability based security credentials, network monitoring, and clustering are available but you don't need to worry about them until they're needed.

 The first section (2) of this guide explains ZeroTier's design and operation in detail and is written for users with at least an intermediate knowledge of topics like TCP/IP and Ethernet networking.
-Reading and understanding everything in it is not mandatory but we've written it as a deep technical dive as serious IT users typically like to understand the systems they deploy and use.
+All of it is not required reading for most users, but we've created a deep technical dive to satisfy the desire of IT professionals to understand the systems that they use.
 Sections 3 and 4 deal more concretely with the ZeroTier One endpoint service software and how to deploy for common use cases.

 ## **2.** How it Works <a name="2"></a>